10.6 C

 Makandal: The Haitian Maroon Leader

-François Makandal (or Mackandal) is a legendary historical icon of Haiti.
-He was a Maroon leader who organized the first real attempt at the destruction of the French and enslavement in Saint Domingue.
-Makandal was executed in Cap-Français on 20th January 1758.
+François Makandal (or Mackandal) is a legendary historical figure of Haiti.
+He was a Maroon leader who organized one of the earliest sustained attempts to destroy the system of French enslavement in Saint-Domingue.
+Makandal was executed in Cap-Français on 20 January 1758.

-It is believed that Makandal was born in West Africa, into an illustrious Muslim family that undertook his education at a very early age.
-He apparently had an excellent command of Arabic, knew sculpture, painting, and music, and had in-depth knowledge of herbs and medicinal plants.
-At the age of twelve, he was captured as a prisoner of war, sold to European slavers and brought to the north of Saint-Domingue.
-Makandal was enslaved on a labour camp/plantation in the parish of Limbe in the Northern Province, where he lost one of his arms while working the night shift in a sugar mill.
-Subsequently, he was given the task of caring for the animals on the labor camp, before escaping and joining a maroon community where he became a leader.
-However, another story about the reason for his marronage, state that this was the consequence of a dispute between himself and his enslaver over a young and beautiful Afrikan female.
-Apparently, Makandal’s enslaver had out of vengeance ordered him to receive fifty lashes of the whip, whereupon Makandal decided to take to the woods.
-Here he began his long career as a maroon, evading capture for at least ten years, perhaps eighteen years.
+It is believed that Makandal was born in West Africa into an illustrious Muslim family that oversaw his education from an early age.
+He reportedly had an excellent command of Arabic and was skilled in sculpture, painting, and music, as well as possessing in-depth knowledge of herbs and medicinal plants.
+At the age of twelve, he was captured as a prisoner of war, sold to European slavers, and transported to the northern region of Saint-Domingue.
+Makandal was enslaved on a plantation in the parish of Limbé in the Northern Province, where he lost one of his arms while working a night shift in a sugar mill.

-After his death, Haitian people used the term “Makandal” to refer to ritual talismans as well as to the priest who made them.
+After his death, the name “Makandal” entered Haitian cultural memory, used to refer both to ritual talismans and to the spiritual practitioners who created them.

 Picture credit: Makandal by Uchenna Edeh.